 Rent Review in a Rent Pressure Zone where Landlord is Relying on an Exemption

-It is important to remember that not all properties in Rent Pressure Zones (RPZs) are restricted by the rule that rent cannot be increased by more than general inflation, as recorded by the Harmonised Index of the Consumer Price (HICP), and there is now a new condition that provides that the rent previously set, cannot increase by more than 2% per year pro rata, where HICP inflation is higher.
-Exempt properties include properties that have not been rented for a period of two years prior to the immediate tenancy commencement date, and those that have undergone a 'substantial change in the nature of the accommodation'.
+It is important to remember that not all properties in Rent Pressure Zones are subject to the HICP inflation restrictions.
+Exempt properties include properties that have not been rented for a period of two years prior to the immediate tenancy commencement date, a new tenancy in a protected structure that has not been let out in the previous 12 months and those properties that have undergone a 'substantial change in the nature of the accommodation'.

-Exemption 2: A 'substantial change' in the nature of the accommodation has been defined and will only be deemed to have taken place where strict criteria is met.
+Exemption 3: A 'substantial change' in the nature of the accommodation has been defined and will only be deemed to have taken place where the below criteria is met: